 ZygoteArguments parsedArgs;

-function, which is the core function for parsing the command buffer and extracting parameters.
-The specific format is defined in ZygoteArguments
+Then it enters the processCommand function, which is the core function for parsing the command buffer and extracting parameters.
+The specific format is defined in ZygoteArguments, and much of our subsequent work will need to revolve around this format.

 Runnable processCommand(ZygoteServer zygoteServer, boolean multipleOK) {